zostay/RakuWAPI/README.md

   * Provide flexibility so that unanticipated use-cases may be implemented and so that the interface may be extended by servers wishing to do so.

-  * Allow for backwards compatibility to PSGI applications.

 Aside from that is the underlying assumption that this is a simple interface and ought to at least somewhat resemble work in the standards it is derived from, including [Rack](http://www.rubydoc.info/github/rack/rack/master/file/SPEC), [WSGI](https://www.python.org/dev/peps/pep-0333/), [PSGI](https://metacpan.com/pod/PSGI), [CGI](http://www.w3.org/CGI/), and others.

 1 TERMINOLOGY